 Admission is for the FALL QUARTER ONLY.

-Please see our Frequently Asked Questions (FAQ) -- Admissions for answers to most questions.
+Please see our Frequently Asked Questions (FAQs) --Admissions for answers to most questions.
 We receive an extremly high volume of emails, and most questions are answered either by the FAQ listed previously, or the FAQ on the UCSD Graduate Admissions website: http://www.grad.ucsd.edu/admissions/faq/index.html.
 Because of the high volume of emails, we are not able to answer every query.
 We do our best to respond to questions that are not addressed by either list of FAQs.

 Please see https://apply.grad.ucsd.edu to apply or log in.

-Applications for Fall 2018 admission will open Fall 2017.
-The deadline will be in December (exact date TBA).
+Applications for Fall 2019 admission are open.
+The deadline to apply is December 17, 2018.
 There is only one deadline and it applies to ALL applicants for the MAE graduate programs; there are no exceptions.
 We CANNOT accept late applications.

 Applicants need not have completed their undergraduate programs in order to apply.
 However, when an applicant's grades or preparation appear to be marginal, the department or the Graduate Division may defer action upon an application until a supplementary record or evidence of the receipt of a degree becomes available.